 Step 2 - Scoop the Water out of the Bowl

-Leave just enough water in the bowl to cover a plunger if you should need to use one.
+Leave just enough water in the toilet bowl to cover a plunger if you should need to use one later on.
 Before you begin plunging, make sure the rubber of the plunger completely covers the drain opening as well.
 This will make sure you get the best leverage and the most successful plunge possible.